Who decides when our partnership ends? Can you force me to sell my house?

 To learn more about default situations, click here.

 You are always allowed to sell your home, it’s yours after all.
-However, if you were to sell in the first three years (or in some rare cases, five years), Unison would not share in any loss in your home’s value.
+However, if you were to sell in the first five years, Unison would not share in any loss in your home’s value.

 Unison also would not provide a remodeling adjustment during that period.